 FOR INFORATION ABOUT KIDS VOTING MISSOURI-Contact the UMSL College of Education at 314-516-5109 or Lynn Voss at 314-516-6623.

 Center for Character and Citizenship.

 In April 2006, the University of Missouri-St. Louis and College of Education launched a new center aimed at inspiring more research and dialogue in Character and Citizenship education.
 Named The Center for Character and Citizenship, the CCC is an organizational framework and collaborative venue for scholars and educators interested in character education for character development and democratic citizenship.
 Scholars in the center conduct research and examine trends and practices in character and citizenship education.
 The ultimate goal is to influence and address ethical behavior and civic engagement by K-12 students.
-In addition to its focus on research, the center will offer professional development, leadership training and consulting services to educators.
-The center's co-directors are Dr. Wolfgang Althof, the Teresa M. Fischer Endowed Professor of Citizenship Education at UMSL and Executive Director of CECH and Dr. Marvin Berkowitz, the Sanford N. McDonnell Endowed Professor of Character Education at UMSL.
-For more information see http://www.characterandcitizenship.org/
+In addition to its focus on research, the center offers professional development, leadership training and consulting services to educators.
+Dr. Marvin Berkowitz, the Sanford N. McDonnell Endowed Professor of Character Education at UMSL serves as director of the Center.
+For more information see www.characterandcitizenship.org/